Only three data points are used in the machine-learning algorithm to calculate predictions

 If your agency has GPS or AVL, PredPol can also track “dosage” of PredPol boxes.
 Dosage refers to the amount of time officers spend in PredPol boxes.
 This allows command staff to ensure that recommended areas are being patrolled.

 PredPol also creates patrol heat maps that allow command staff to see if any areas of their jurisdiction are being over-patrolled or under-patrolled.
+Use the patrol heat map to track officer location information across your entire jurisdiction.
+PredPol logs every visit by time, duration and vehicle ID.

 We believe that your data belongs to you and you should be able to access it quickly and painlessly.
 PredPol allows you to see your crime and operations data graphically as well as download it in CSV or PDF format.